Ireland Travel Update – January 2021

 Travelling to Ireland

-The Irish Government is adopting the new EU “ traffic light system,” that was agreed at a meeting of EU member states on 14 October 2020.
+The Irish Government has adopted the new EU “ traffic light system".
 This system aims to have a co-ordinated approach to open up international travel across Europe during the coming months, giving you confidence for planning your group trip in 2021.
 More on the new " traffic light system" and what will be implemented.

 Our commitment to you